tibbble/git-scheduler/README.md

 # Git Scheduler

+A CLI interface for altering Git commit datetimes.
+All implemented functionality exists natively in Git, but this package greatly simplifies the process.

 ## Features

-- Schedule Git commits for future dates and times with an easy-to-use CLI
+- Execute git commits at a specified time
-- Create sessions for stretching commits over a given time period (30 minutes of code -> 1 day of work)
+- Create sessions for stretching commits over a given time period (2 hours of code -> 1 day of work)

 ## Installation